-MDHA and American Job Center
+MDHA and American Job Center Implementation Partners:

-Martha O'Bryan Center, JobsPlus Nashville, Nashville Career Advancement Center
+Martha O'Bryan Center, Jobs Plus Nashville, Project Return Leverage Resources:

 Capitalize on services offered through implementation partners to create a network of resources.
-Using the facility as a hub of services, provide a venue for rotating workshops focused on employment with American Job Center serving as central lead for coordination of services.
-Partner with American Job Center to locate a satellite office within the community with long-term goal of expanded hours and services.
+Using the facility a hub of services, provide a venue for rotating workshops focused on employment, with American Job Center serving as central lead for coordination of services.
+Partner with American Job Center to locate a satellite office within the community, with long-term goal of expanded hours and services.
+Needed Resources:

-Funding for short-term facility space with American Job Center and for the One-Stop Shop to be housed in the proposed Envision Center.

-A.1.2 Establish a database of employers willing to work with second chance employees.

-While 20% of respondents in the resident needs assessment stated they had no barriers to employment, resident engagement events and the people Work Group found that in many cases individuals were hindered in finding permanent employment due to various second chance related factors (e.g. credit repair, expungement services, criminal record).
-Even once such barriers were resolved, residents experienced difficulty in locating resources that could identify potential employers open to hiring second chance employees.
-Through partner meetings, a database for potential employers was identified; however, it was confirmed that such database is not widely available to all employment related service providers nor consistently updated to reflect open employment opportunities.
-To be administered through the Envision Center and made available for access to all employment related providers, a database would be established to provide residents with the most up-to-date lists of employers with targeted focus on employers who willingly work with second-chance employees.
+Funding for short-term facility space with American Job Center and secured capital funding for the one-stop shop to be housed in the proposed Envision Center.
+1.2 Establish a database of employers willing to work with second chance employees.
+While 20% of respondents in the resident Needs Assessment stated they had no barriers to employment, resident engagement events and the people Work Group found that in many cases individuals were hindered in finding permanent employment due to various second chance related factors (e.g. credit repair, expungement services, criminal record).
+Even once such parriers were resolved, residents experienced difficulty in locating resources that could identify potential employers open to hiring second chance employees.
+Through partner meetings, a database for potential employers was identified, however, it was confirmed that such database is not widely available to all employment related service providers nor consistently updated to reflect open employment opportunities.
+To administered through the one-stop shop and made available for access to all employment related providers, a database would be established to provide a centralized network of employers, with targeted focus on employers who willingly work with second-chance employees.
+Implementation Leads:

-American Job Center and Project Return
+American Job Center and Project Return Implementation Partners:

-Martha O'Bryan Center, MDHA, T and T
+Martha O'Bryan Center, MDHA, T and T Leverage Resources:

 Utilize the existing database as a starting point to establishing a centralized, open resource for employment listings for all residents, regardless of potential barriers to employment.
+Needed Resources:

 Establish a process, funding and infrastructure to house the database.

-A.1.3 Partner with local employment-related service providers to establish a comprehensive, replicable job training curriculum.
+1.3 Partner with local employment-related service providers to establish a comprehensive, replicable job training curriculum.

-This project is designed to establish a comprehensive job training curriculum that could be administered through the Envision Center but also available as a best practice guide that can be replicated across the job training industry.
+This project is designed to establish a comprehensive job training curriculum that could be administered through the one-stop shop but also available as a best practice quide that can be replicated across the job training industry.
+Several community providers offer varying forms of job training.
+Jobs Plus Nashville offers a month long job training course with emphasis on soft skills and digital literacy.
+Project Return, in partnership with Metro Nashville Public Library, offers a 2.5 day soft skill training with basic computer training.
+The Financial Empowerment Center provides free financial literacy training.
+With that said, opportunities were identified to expand these offerings and for all providers to incorporate traumainformed conflict resolution training (for employees and employers) as well as digital literacy within their base level training.
 In order to assist residents in preparedness for obtaining and maintaining employment, the curriculum would at minimum include the following general topics in addition to trade or employment specific training:

 - Customer Service

 - Professionalism

 - Financial Literacy

 - Conflict Resolution

 - Digital Literacy

+Implementation Leads:

-American Job Center and JobsPlus Nashville
+American Job Center and Project Return Implementation Partners:

-Nashville Career Advancement Center, Financial Empowerment Center, Martha O'Bryan Center, Project Return, Hylton Elite Marketing Agency
+Financial Empowerment Center, Martha O'Bryan Center, Project Return, Hylton Elite Marketing Agency, VOC Rehab, Nashville Public Library Needed Resources: